swirepe/swirepe.com/md/factlets.md

 I also play the viola da gamba.
 It's an extinct instrument that later went on to become the guitar family.
 One day, when I am rich, I will pick it back up.

-If you go through my ipod, you will either conclude that I am a middle-aged Julliard alumnus, a psychedelic voodoo chile, or an angry 19 year old lesbian.

 I have about 20 guitars, many of which I have modified extensively.
 In high school, instead of practicing scales, I played guitar like it was a very weak AC generator.

 I am a moderator on [r/coding.](http://www.reddit.com/r/coding)